ricardojoserf/ricardojoserf.github.io/_posts/2021-3-15-Adfsbrute.md

 ## Conclusion

+This script can be very useful to carry out attacks against the ADFS of a company we are auditing.
+It allows to change the IP address and wait a random delay between requests, as much time as we want, which makes it more difficult to be detected as an active attack by the Blue Team, even more if we are changing the IP address after each request.
+The program can also stop once it finds correct credentials, so it is a good idea to run it in a VPS and let it work for some days while we are busy with other attack vectors.
-This script is implemented to test in security audits, DO NOT use without proper authorization from the company owning the ADFS or you will block accounts.
+However, it is important to notice that it is implemented to test in security audits, and it is not a good idea to use it without proper authorization from the company owning the ADFS or you will block accounts.

 ## References